leeandher/sick-fits/notes/1 - Styling in React.md

-# Advanced React

-_Some helpful notes for developing modern applications in React.
-These may be a good reference!_

----

 ## CSS in JS

 Styled Components is just one of many of what are called '_CSS in JS_' libraries.
 These self-explanatory packages let you write all your styling in JS files, which then get compiled into custom classes/style tags along with taking care of the boring stuff like _vendor prefixing_.
 Whether or not these libraries are better/cleaner than SCSS or standard CSS is a subjective, but there are some cool things, that these libraries let you do.